Your Trusted Guides Through Complex Litigation

-Our attorneys at Reiter Law Firm, PLLC, have over 15 years of experience representing beneficiaries and interested parties in trust and estate litigation.
-We understand the complexities of fiduciary relationships and the devastating consequences that can result from a breach of trust.
-We provide skilled legal representation to clients in Sioux Falls and throughout South Dakota, holding fiduciaries accountable for their actions.
+Our attorneys at Reiter Law Firm, have over 30 years of experience representing beneficiaries and interested parties in trust and estate litigation.
+Our litigators draw from their distinguished legal backgrounds and high-stakes litigation experience.
+They understand the complexities of fiduciary relationships and the consequences of a breach of trust.
+We provide skilled legal representation to clients in Sioux Falls and throughout South Dakota.

 Understanding Fiduciary Duties